not-so-millenial/Accomodation-Business-Conversion-Optimization/README.md

 ## Acknowledgments

-We would like to express our gratitude to the open-source community and the developers of the libraries and tools that made this project possible.
+I would like to express my gratitude to the open-source community and the developers of the libraries and tools that made this project possible.

 ---

-Feel free to customize this readme file to provide more specific details about your project, its goals, and how others can contribute or use it.